 MUS 513a,b, Music since 1900 4 credits.
 NP.
 Group B. An analytic and cultural survey of European and American music since 1900.
 Alongside detailed examination of notated repertoire representing the major styles, genres, and composers of the period, the course explores the roles of listeners and performers, the social contexts of music making, and the relationships among notated and vernacular musics.
 Topics include modernist innovations around 1910, serialism and neoclassicism in the interwar period, the avantgardes of the 1950s and 1960s, minimalism and other postmodern aesthetics of the 1970s and beyond, and consideration of relevant traditions of popular music throughout the period.
 Enrollment by placement exam.
 May be taken as an elective, space permitting.
+Robert Holzer

-Robert Holzer engagement, the course helps the student develop a flexible and nuanced approach to the articulation of phrase groups, the interpretation of large-scale form, and the exploration of affect, style, and musical values.
+[MUS 523, Phrase, Form, and Affect in the Classical String Quartet 4 credits.
+NP.
+Group A or B. A study of expressive potential and interpretive implication in the string quartets of Haydn, Mozart, and Beethoven.
+Through close historical and music-analytic engagement, the course helps the student develop a flexible and nuanced approach to the articulation of phrase groups, the interpretation of large-scale form, and the exploration of affect, style, and musical values.
 The goal is a detailed reckoning with the repertoire that, more than any other, has come to define the ideals of chamber music and the idea of classical music itself.
 Quartets are chosen in part according to students' interests and current performance projects, and performance in class is encouraged.
 Among works addressed are Haydn's Opus 20, 33, 64, and 76; Mozart's K. 387, 421, 465, and 590; and Beethoven's Opus 18, 59, 95, and 132.
 Course requirements include weekly listening and short readings, three brief response papers (1-4 pages), occasional oral presentations, and a final examination on topics chosen by the student.
-Not offered in 2022-2023]
+Not offered in 2023-2024]